honeycombio/opentelemetry-collector-symbolicator/README.md

 - lines
 - urls

-Each of these attributes must be a slice with each being the of equal length.
+Each of these attributes must be a slice with each being of equal length.

 Example: